 - Invoicing by the percentage of completion

-For example, a subcontractor using the percentage-of-completion method could send an invoice when 30%, 60%, and 100% of the project is completed.
+A subcontractor using the percentage-of-completion method sends an invoice when specific percentages (e.g., 30%, 60%, and 100%) of the project is completed.
 On the other hand, a subcontractor who invoices by stage sends their invoices when specific project stages (e.g., all drywall installed) are completed.

 2. Why are progress payments difficult to finance?

-Progress payments in the construction industry are difficult to finance because they are often subject to disputes and “pay when paid” clauses.
-These two issues increase the workload and the risk for the finance company, which is why most finance companies avoid the construction industry.
+Progress payments in the construction industry are difficult to finance.
+These invoices are often disputed, especially at delivery.
+Furthermore, these invoices often have a “pay when paid” clause, which complicates the transaction.
+These issues increase the workload and the risk for the finance company.
+Consequently, most finance companies avoid these transactions.

 Invoice disputes are common in the construction industry.
 Subcontractors and general contractors often disagree about the amount and quality of work that has been completed.
 These disagreements delay invoices, take time to resolve, and often leave all parties with less than they expected.